MSRA: Complete Guide 2025

 Please note that if you fail to register and complete the MSRA, your application will be withdrawn.

-For 2024 recruitment, the MSRA windows are as follows:
+For 2025 recruitment, the confirmed MSRA windows are as follows:

 The Medibuddy adaptive, personalised MSRA question bank offers three subscription options that vary in price depending on the length of the subscription, so you can pick the most suitable one for you and your test date.